SixSq/nuvla-io.github.com/_terms/legal-general-terms-and-conditions.md

 - **ToS** means these Terms and Conditions of Use;
 - **Account** means the account that must be created in order to become a User and access certain services offered by the Platform;
 - **User** refers to any person who has created an Account on the Platform;
-- **Purchaser** refers to any User of the Platform who uses the Platform to deploy and manage applications offered by the Vendors;
+- **Purchaser** refers to any User of the Platform who uses the Platform to deploy and manage Applications offered by the Vendors;
 - **Platform** has the meaning given to it in Article 1, above;
 - **Vendor** means any person or organisation making Applications available on the Platform for the purpose of being deployed by Purchasers;
 - **Website** means the website accessible at [https://nuvla.io](https://nuvla.io).